avaneev/biteopt/README.md

           algorithm.
 Expected range is [1; 36].
 Internally multiplies "iter" by sqrt(M).
-    attc  The number of optimization attempts to perform.
+    attc  The number of optimization attempts to perform. stopc Stopping criteria (convergence check).
+0: off, 1: 64*N, 2: 128*N.

+    This function returns the total number of function evaluations performed;
+    useful if the "stopc>0" was used.

 `test2.cpp` is a convergence test for all available functions.
 Performs many optimization attempts on all functions.
 Prints various performance